51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-aspect-engine.md

 ## Processing

 The precise processing that occurs depends on the Aspect this Engine relates to.

-In outline, the process is:
+In essence though, it simply needs to filter and deserialize the raw JSON from the Cloud Request Engine:

-1. Get the portion of the raw JSON (provided by the Cloud Request Engine as its Element Data) that relates to this Aspect by using a string data key.
+1. Get the portion of the raw JSON (provided by the Cloud Request Engine in its Element Data) that relates to this Aspect by using the appropriate string Data Key.
 (For example, `device` for Device Detection)
-2. Use that portion of the raw JSON to construct the Element Data result.
+2. Deserialize that portion of the raw JSON to construct the Element Data result.

 The primary difficulty with this process is usually converting from the JSON format to whatever structure is needed to support the